How do you make kief cookies?

 What is kief?

 Oh, good ol’ kief.
-You can check out our detailed blog about kief here, but for the TL;DR version: it’s the smelly green dust that’s been collecting in the bottom of your grinder, and it can get you super high.
+You can check out our detailed guide about kief here, but for the TL;DR version: it’s the smelly green dust that’s been collecting in the bottom of your grinder, and it can get you super high.
 Some people smoke kief, but when you suddenly find yourself with a mountain of the dusty stuff, the best way to make use of it all is to make delicious edibles.

 - Cookie dough, any flavor (homemade, or packaged)